 I’m a Canadian paleontologist interested in the evolution and behaviour of dinosaurs, as well as the ecosystems they lived in.
 Right now, I’m a postdoctoral researcher at the University of Edinburgh, in Edinburgh, Scotland.
 My research now focuses on the physiology of early Paleocene mammals–the ones that took over after the dinosaurs went extinct.

 My true passion is fieldwork, and I’ve been lucky enough to participate in fieldwork in Argentina, Canada, and Mongolia.
 For four years (2015–2018), I organized my own fieldwork near Drumheller, Alberta.
 Most fieldwork localities are remote, which has helped me develop as a photographer.
 You can see some of my fieldwork photos in the gallery, including more starscapes of Mongolia like the one below.

-Beyond palaeontology, I’m also an avid guitarist and photographer.
+Beyond palaeontology, I’m also an avid guitarist and I love cooking.
 Although I used to play in a heavy metal band as an angsty teen, I’ve mellowed out and now mostly play a gorgeous acoustic my father built for me (below).
 You can check out more of his work here and here.

 My research is funded by a number of agencies and small grants.
 These include: